-How to Charge Clients: Five Ways Freelancers Price Their Work
+How Much to Charge as a Freelancer: Five Ways to Price Their Work

 In September 2021, a record-breaking 4.4 million Americans quit their jobs and said sayonara to a regular paycheck — and good for them.
 Freelancers are happier and earn more money than their employed counterparts, so making the move to self-employment is a logical step in anyone’s career journey.
 When you’re new to freelancing, two questions people ask themselves right off the bat are “How can I price my freelance work?” and “How should I charge clients?”

 Unfortunately, there isn’t a one-size-fits-all solution for how to price freelance work.
 Pricing depends on many variables, such as level of experience, the project, and the client’s budget.
 Here we discuss the five most common pricing models used by all kinds of freelancers.